Learn to Hunt

 Competition for LWCF funds is intense; but this program provides an excellent opportunity to develop a wide range of outdoor recreational projects that are in high demand.
 Popular projects in recent years have included skate parks, playgrounds, new and renovated swimming pools, sport complexes, campgrounds and multipurpose trails.

-Initial screening for Section 106 clearance will be done by the IDNR in partnership with the National Park Service.
-All "Requests for SHPO Comment on a Project" need to be forwarded to the IDNR along with the LWCF grant application.
+Initial screening for Section 106 clearance will be done by the DNR in partnership with the National Park Service.
+All "Requests for SHPO Comment on a Project" need to be forwarded to the DNR along with the LWCF grant application.
 Please be sure that all information is correct and complete.
-If you have any questions, please contact David Downing at IDNR 515-725-8487.
+If you have any questions, please contact Jessica Flatt at 515-975-8569.

 The following are cities and counties that have submitted grants for LWCF for the current year and past years.

-The map below includes the locations of LWCF funded projects within the State of Iowa.
+This map includes the locations of LWCF funded projects within the State of Iowa.
 Click on the blue dots to view the project number, project sponsor (city/county/state), park or project name, description and the funding received.